dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 JMP I PRTCHR

 PRTCHR is a subroutine that prints one character on the teleprinter.
 The beginning zero was used as the storage for the return address.
-(Don’t ask.)
+(Don't ask.)
 The TSF instruction skipped the next instruction if the teleprinter was ready to print a character.
 If the teleprinter was busy, then TSF just fell through to

 142